 Most corporate bond ETFs only invest in large companies.
 Small business bonds can also be one of the best income-producing assets for a short-term investment strategy.

 Worthy Bonds offers 5.5% fixed annual returns for each note.
 You can buy Worthy notes in $10 increments with a 36-month term.
 There are no fees to buy or sell bonds–even when you sell them before the three-year maturity date.

 This passive income idea isn’t risk-free, although each Worthy backs each bond with physical collateral to reduce your downside risk.
 If the borrower defaults, your investment most likely won’t be a total loss.

-Until a few years ago, the only way to invest in real estate with small amounts of money was through real estate stocks and public REITs.
+Until a few years ago, the only way to invest in real estate with small amounts of money was through real estate stocks and public Real Estate Investment Trusts (REITs).
 These funds can earn steady dividends, but stock market volatility can impact the share price.

 Crowdfunded real estate lets you directly invest in multifamily and commercial real estate with small amounts of money.
 You can earn annual returns of at least 5% that’s competitive with the average annual S&P 500 stock market with less volatility.

 However, most real estate platforms require a minimum 5-year investment period to avoid early withdrawal penalties.

 Multi-year investing periods help you earn potentially higher returns than only investing in stocks.